Tautological classes with twisted coefficients: Introduction

 As mentioned already, this paper is written in the language of Chow motives.
 Readers who would prefer not to know what a motive is should still be able to follow the arguments by translating the arguments to cohomology using the following table: \begin{small} \end{small}Thus the only real complication is the indexing: the $k$th Chow group of the motive $\VV_\llambda \otimes \L^i$ corresponds to the $(2k - \vert \lambda \vert - 2i)$th cohomology group of the local system $\V_\llambda$.

-The first three sections of this paper explain necessary preliminary material from the representation theory of the symplectic group and about Chow motives.
+Sections 2--4 of this paper explain necessary preliminary material from the representation theory of the symplectic group and about Chow motives.
+In particular, Section 4 explains a result of Ancona which is used to lift our methods from cohomology to Chow groups.
 It could be a good idea for the reader to start from Section \ref{mainsection} and refer back to the previous sections only as needed.
 Section \ref{mainsection} provides the theoretical backbone to the article, and Section \ref{examplesection} provides some simple (hopefully instructive) example calculations.
 In Sections \ref{Gorsection}--\ref{lowgenuscalculations} the theory is applied and our main results are proven.
 The concluding Sections \ref{looijenga-section} and \ref{hain-section} explain the relationship between what we do and previous work of Looijenga, Hain, Morita, and Kawazumi.